jangelo91/Remote-Development-Environment-Templates/Node.js/Base/README.md

 4. Enter "Remote-Containers: Open Folder in Container"

-5. Select this folder.
+5. Select the "Base" folder under "Node.js".
 Docker should start building the container, and there will be a progress bar to the bottom right of the window

-6. Once the container is built, open Test.Node.js and run the code (press F5, hit "run" right above the "main" method (only applicable if the Node.js extension is installed), or navigate to Run > Start Debugging)
+6. Once the container is built, open up a terminal session (press Ctrl+Shift+` or navigate to *Terminal* > *New Terminal*) and enter the command *node Hello_World.js*

+7. Open your broswer to <http://127.0.0.1:3000/>